TagMeTech/jekylltutorial/_authors/foo.md

 name: Frankie Foo
 position: IT Specialist
 ---
-Frankie is the geek :).
+Frankie is the geek person :).